-- a) Listed below are procedures to follow to speak with a teacher/parent regarding an issue: - (1) First, contact the teacher by writing a note identifying the specific issue or to request an appointment to meet with them personally.
+- a) Listed below are procedures to speak with a teacher/parent regarding an issue: - (1) First, contact the teacher by writing an email identifying the specific issue or to request an appointment to meet with them in-person.
 A response can be expected within two school days.
-Some issues can be handled with a simple note while others may require an appointment.
+Some issues can be handled with a simple email while others may require an appointment.
 Please avoid hallway conversations that may lead to unintentional miscommunication, or cause distraction to a teacher supervising students.
-If the teacher needs to speak with a parent regarding an issue, they will follow the same procedure and write a note or call to make an appointment. - (2) If an appointment is desired, please write a note to the teacher asking for an appointment, or call the school office at 503-636-2121 and leave a message for the teacher to call back.
+If the teacher needs to speak with a

+- parent regarding an issue, they will follow the same procedure and write an email or call to make an in-person appointment. - (2) If an appointment is desired, please write an email to the teacher asking for an in-person appointment, or call the school office at 503-636-2121 and leave a message for the teacher to call back.
 The teacher will call you back within one school day.
-If no one is home, the teacher will leave a message on the answering machine with specific call back instructions.
+If no one is home, the teacher will leave a message on the answering service with specific call back instructions.
 It is expected that the interchange between both teacher and parent follow the guidelines outlined beginning on page 15.